INFLUENCER PRODUCT SAMPLING: How to Partner with Micro Influencers to Acquire Loyal Customers

 Product sampling is not a new strategy.
 But reaching consumers with a relevant message in this digital world has changed.
 As consumers increasingly avoid ads and choose to follow social media influencers for information and entertainment, these talented content creators can be the key to authentic storytelling for brands.
 Product gifting is your ticket into these audiences and it is a scalable and affordable strategy.

 About the Author

 ApexDrop is a micro influencer marketing agency.
 We help product marketers (and agencies) scale micro influencer campaigns.
 We’re different in that we pay influencers with your product gifts only (not cash) making our campaigns more authentic, and also more affordable.
-For as little as $150 per post, we provide a managed-service meaning we do the tedious work.
+We provide a managed-service meaning we do the tedious work.
 If you’re considering paying for a platform to identify influencers, let’s talk.
 We not only identify influencers for you, but we also do the labor-intensive work of vetting, selecting, and communicating with influencers, ensuring they post, reporting, and providing you with a file of license-free content.
 Learn more at www.apexdrop.com.
 Or schedule an intro call: www.apexdrop.com/schedule-a-call